mak687/tunecodingchallengearshad/README.md

 	<i> php artisan migrate</i>

-	- Choose 'Yes' Option after this command as application is on production mode.

 - <b>Step # 4  Run seeder</b>

 	<i>php artisan db:seed </i>

-	 - Choose 'Yes' Option after this command as application is on production mode.
 	 - This step will take approx 4 - 5 mins

 - <b>Final Step</b>